jazware/jazco-dev/_posts/2024-01-10-golang-and-epoll.md

 ---
 layout: post
-title: "Scaling Golang to 192 Cores with Heavy I/O"
+title: "Scaling Go to 192 Cores with Heavy I/O"
 excerpt: "When running on baremetal, however, we found two key limitations of the Go runtime so far:

 1. Systems with a lot of RAM can have a lot of allocations, prompting the Go Garbage Collector to aggressively steal CPU.